 While there is no doubt that fertilizer treatments can solve your lawn and grass problems as well as your garden problems, it is important to know how to apply it.
 For example, if you are only going to fertilize once, the fall is the best time to give your lawn a nutrient-boost.
 As you’re preparing for a summer full of fresh produce, your garden will need a fertilizing treatment in the spring as plant growth starts.

-Knowing just how much, when, and how to apply fertilize to your lawn and garden can be tricky.
+Knowing just how much, when, and how to apply fertilizer to your lawn and garden can be tricky.
 If you’re looking for the best lawn care services around, look no further than My All Green.
 When you need lawn & garden care they can help with their many different fertilizing treatment options.